pycroscopy/pycroscopy/docs/data_format.rst

    the instrument as well as results from processing or analysis routines applied to the data
 #.
 Mandatory ``Ancillary`` datasets that are necessary to explain the
-   ``main`` data.
-Note - these datasets may sometimes be referred to ``Auxillary`` datasets in different parts of the package.
+   ``main`` data
 #. ``Extra`` datasets store any other data that may be of value

 ``Main`` Datasets
 ~~~~~~~~~~~~~~~~~

-Regardless of origin, modality, dimensionality or complexity, imaging data have one
+Regardless of origin, modality or complexity, imaging data have one
 thing in common:

 **The same measurement is performed at multiple spatial locations**